I was born with cerebral palsy, spastic diplegia. And yes, I walk with crutches.

 People stare.
 And they ask, “What’s wrong with you?
 What happened?” and then they’ll say, “I’m so sorry.”
 They worry that I will fall down, that I will fall behind or fall short of their expectations.
 Because my disability is so clearly visible, often people will assume that the challenges I face on a daily basis must be enormous and exhausting.

-I am a disabled body in an able-bodied world.
-I will fall down.
-I am not as fast as some.
-But if you give me a chance, I can most definitely meet and even exceed expectations.
 I have learned to adapt.
+Give me a chance, and I can meet and exceed expectations.
 I know better than anyone what I can and cannot do.
 Just ask me.
-I know my limitations.
-And I am not afraid to ask for help.
+I know my limitations, and I am not afraid to ask for help.

 To put it simply, I am comfortable with who I am .